SrBrahma/gev/README.md

 Creating every single Typescript project environment is a real pain.
 Takes lots of minutes, sufferings and procrastinations to leave it functional and in the way I feel confortable to work with.
 We know how boring it really is.

-Also, having to manage the **eslint** of each project and not knowing which one I've updated last, also causes some anxiety.

-Made it mainly for me, but it's walking towards being a tool to be widely used.

 There is a [templates](./templates) directory that contains all flavors boilerplates generated using the latest gev version.